You want smart political talk without the meltdowns?

 They need to put up or shut up in the courts.

-But since you were the one person to have met with him, and since this is a uh a thing, you say on social media, it's what we hear from Donald Trump and Republicans every day, all day long.
+But since you were the one person to have met with him, and since this is a thing, you say on social media, it's what we hear from Donald Trump and Republicans every day, all day long.

-You didn't ask him.
+You didn't ask him?

 I didn't ask him that because I know what his answer is.

-Uh what he told me was he was sad and traumatized that he was being in prison because he has committed no crimes.
+What he told me was he was sad and traumatized that he was being in prison because he has committed no crimes.

 And that goes to the heart of this issue because he's being denied his due process rights.